Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig58.png
    :alt: Create Snapshot

+.. sidebar:: **Note:**

+   The resulting snapshot can then be found in the **Images & Snapshots** sub-menu item under the **Manage Compute** section.

 4. Specify a name for the snapshot.
 5. Click on the **Create Snapshot** button to create a snapshot.

-.. sidebar:: **Note:**

-   The resulting snapshot can then be found in the **Images & Snapshots** sub-menu item under the **Manage Compute** section.

-.. sidebar:: **Note:**

-   During the process of making a snapshot the instance will not be responsive.

 .. _accessing-instance:

 Accessing an Instance
 ---------------------

+.. sidebar:: **Note:**

+   This document will cover accessing a Linux instance via SSH on Linux, SSH on Windows and over the Cloudlynx dashboard console.
+The prerequisites are defined for these access methods only.
+Other access methods might require different prerequisites.

 There are several ways to access an instance.
 This largely depends on the operating system of the instance and also on the client operating system accessing the instance.

 Cloudlynx provides configured Linux images so that the instance has to be accessed over SSH for the first login.
 During the first login over SSH, a password can be set and additional users can be created.

-.. sidebar:: **Note:**

-   This document will cover accessing a Linux instance via SSH on Linux, SSH on Windows and over the Cloudlynx dashboard console.
-The prerequisites are defined for these access methods only.
-Other access methods might require different prerequisites.

 Prerequisites
 ^^^^^^^^^^^^^